-Join Chris Meyer for an in-depth discussion in this video Obscuration and exclusion, part of Screen Replacement with After Effects and mocha AE.
+Join Chris Meyer for an in-depth discussion in this video Obscuration and exclusion, part of After Effects and mocha AE: Screen Replacement.

 Now, as I mentioned in the previous movie, whenever you have anything that's obscuring the main plane you want to track in Mocha, you want to set up an exclusion layer, to say don't track those items.
 Now, these hands are very obvious.
 You know, they're moving in front of that screen that we want to track.
 But, there's other things to watch out for.
 For example, if this screen was very reflective and it had a reflection of the user in this screen, those reflections might be moving counter to the movement of the rest of the screen and you'd want to exclude that as well.

 You basically want to exclude any information that does not match the main movement of the screen.
 There's two ways to set up exclusion zones.
 One, if you have an intersection of two different shapes on the same layer, Mocha will not track what's inside that intersection.
 To draw a second shape on the same layer, I would not use the x spline tool.
 But the x spline plus.
 That says add a spline to this layer instead of starting a brand new layer.
 I would just start to outline these hands and key frame those from frame to frame.

 However, another workflow that I personally prefer is to set up my exclusion zone on a separate layer.
 So I'm going to undo that shape, name this first layer Screen.
 Choose my X Spline tool.
 And now, using it, will create a second layer.
 As soon as I click, you'll see a new layer has been created.
 I'm going to outline these hands.
 And now you see where the automatic rounding of the X Splines come in very handy.
 And Mocha will automatically set a key frame on that frame of the animation.